14 Pros and Cons of the Whole30 Diet You Should Know Before You Start It

 Con: You have to plan ahead

 You can’t just grab something out of the cabinet, tear open the package, and chow down.
 If you’re going to successfully follow the Whole30, you have to take the time to create a menu, plan a shopping list, and chop lots and lots of vegetables.
 This can be tricky if like me, you’re a working mom on a time crunch.
 Also, if you are busy on the weekend, meal prep like many of the advocates of the program do, may not be possible.
-These are the secrets that people on a low-sugar diet swear by.

 Pro: You’ll likely lose weight